nulligun/latestrelayer/README.md

 **Why cam-raw?**
 - Mobile hardware encoders (iOS, Android) use H.264 High profile with B-frames
 - GStreamer (used by the muxer) struggles with these encoding parameters
-- The ffmpeg-cam-relay service normalizes the stream to GStreamer-compatible format
+- The ffmpeg-cam-normalized service normalizes the stream to GStreamer-compatible format
 - This fixes black screen and no audio issues

 **For OBS Studio (SRT mode):**